grumpycoders/pcsx-redux/docs/lua.md

 - Whenever possible, writes are deferred to an asynchronous thread, making writes return basically instantly.
 This speed up comes at the trade off of data integrity, which means writes aren't guaranteed to be flushed to the disk yet when the function returns.
 Data will always have integrity internally within PCSX-Redux however, and when exiting normally, all data will be flushed to the disk.
 - Some File objects can be cached.
 When caching, reads and writes will be done transparently, and the cache will be used instead of the actual file.
 This will make reads return basically instantly too.
 - The Read and Write APIs can haul LuaBuffer objects.
 These are Lua objects that can be used to read and write data to the file.
 You can construct one using the `Support.NewLuaBuffer(size)` function.
 They can be cast to strings, and can be used as a table for reading and writing bytes off of it, in a 0-based fashion.
 The length operator will return the size of the buffer.
 The methods `:maxsize()` and `:resize(size)` are available.
+- The Read and Write APIs can also function using Lua-Protobuf's buffers and slices respectively.
 - If the file isn't closed when the file object is destroyed, it'll be closed then, but letting the garbage collector do the closing is not recommended.
 This is because the garbage collector will only run when the memory pressure is high enough, and the file handle will be held for a long time.
 - When using streamed functions, unlike POSIX files handles, there's two distinct seeking pointers: one for reading and one for writing.